Yan-MX/Firewatch/README.md

 Users can click on 3 different sections on the top right, namely DataVirtual, DataManage and DataExport.

-##### 🔸In DataVirtual section, users can use the charts and customrize a chart by select a factor and click generate button.
+##### 🔸In DataVirtual section,
+users can use the charts and customize a chart by select a factor and click generate button.

-##### 🔸In DataManage secion, user can fill in information and add new data to the database
+##### 🔸In DataManage secion,
+user can fill in information and add new data to the database

-##### 🔸In DataExport section, user can check how many rows of data we have and export data to a csv file.
+##### 🔸In DataExport section,
+user can check how many rows of data we have and export data to a csv file.

 ## Technologies used
+##### React:
+React also allows us to create reusable UI components.
+React allows developers to create large web applications that can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.

-Typescript:
+##### Typescript:
-Firebase:
+TypeScript gives us all the benefits of ES6 (ECMAScript 6), plus more productivity.
+TypeScript can help us to avoid painful bugs that developers commonly run into when writing JavaScript by type checking the code.
+TypeScript simplifies JavaScript code, making it easier to read and debug.
+##### Firebase (FireStore):
+The Firebase Database lets us build rich, collaborative applications.
+Cloud Firestore is a cloud-hosted, NoSQL database that our iOS, Android, and web apps can access directly via native SDKs.
+Firestore is Firebase's newest database for mobile app development.
+It builds on the successes of the Realtime Database with a new, more intuitive data model.
 ## Development Process

 ##### Day 1